 The Training Center is committed to providing a safe, productive and fun educational environment for all students.
 Part of this commitment is encouraging an open and frank atmosphere in which any problem, concern or question can be addressed and discussed.

-Students who have a question, problem, suggestion and/or complaint should feel free to discuss the issue with Kerry Sheehan.
+Students who have a question, problem, suggestion and/or complaint should feel free to discuss the issue with Abby Wagner.
 There will be no retaliation for raising a concern under this policy.
 Any issues raised or discussions held pursuant to the Training Center’s Open Door Policy will be treated with confidentiality unless the student agrees to include others in the discussion or an investigation into the matter is warranted, in which case, confidentiality will be maintained to the extent practicable without compromising the investigation.

 Please note that the Training Center’s Student Whistleblower and Open Door policies do not apply to complaints of harassment or sexual assault.
 Students who wish to report an incident of harassment or sexual assault must follow the complaint procedures set forth in the Training Center’s Anti-Harassment and Sexual Assault policies.

 Immediate Dismissal or Expulsion